-Wasabi was established in 2017 by David Friend and Jeff Flowers, the founders of Carbonite, and will use the cash to accelerate growth.
+Established in 2017 by David Friend and Jeff Flowers, the founders of Carbonite, Wasabi will use the cash to accelerate growth.
 It intends to rapidly expand internationally, opening its first European data centre later this year, and invest in product development.

 Wasabi’s mission is to become the world’s largest cloud storage company.
-Set your sights high, why doncha?
+Set your sights high, why don’t cha?

 Its marketing pitch is simple; “No more tiers.
 Pay one low price that’s 80% less than Amazon S3.”

 The company has signed up more than 3,000 customers spanning multiple industries in just over a year since launch.
-It claims revenue is currently growing at 5 to 10 per cent per week and has opened a second data centre in the USA to support the media and entertainment industry and customers from Asia.
-It says that 20 per cent of customers are based in the EU, acquired with next-to-no marketing.
+It claims revenue is currently growing five to 10 per cent per week and has opened a second data centre in the USA to support media and entertainment industry and customers from Asia.
+It says 20 per cent of customers are based in the EU, acquired with next-to-no marketing.

 Will the storage industry have a one-size-fits-all type of cloud storage?
 That seems unlikely.
 It could be all horse radish but let’s see first how Wasabi grows.
-Can it get to such a size that AWS, Azure and Google Cloud Platform respond.
-B&F
+Can it get to such a size that AWS, Azure and Google Cloud Platform respond?